“Service to mankind is service to God.”

-The PGPM Batch of 2016 went for a 2 week internship at 42 NGOs across the country in 5 states, all at rural locations, and students worked on 142 different projects.
+The PGPM Batch of 2017 went for a 2 week internship at 42 NGOs in 7 states and students worked on 90 different projects.
 The projects catered to social issues like healthcare, child education, rehabilitation, women empowerment, awareness and several other operational issues the NGOs have been struggling with for some time.
-A woman who has 21 years of industry experience, a person who has travelled to 6 continents, a person who has spent half of his career not on earth but on water, and person who has 2 patents in his name in the area of next gen telecommunication - now imagine all of them sitting together at a table and the kind of ideas that would be coming out to solve the real life, on ground problems of rural India.

 Our DoCC journey took us to a quiet hamlet in West Bengal.
 Located around 110 km from Kolkata, Hanskhali in Nadia district is a beautiful village of serene dusks and picturesque dawns.
 We worked with SwitchON that is part of the ON conglomerate founded by Vinay Jaju, Piyush Jaju and Ekta Kothari.
 Switch ON (Environment Conservation Society) is a not for profit, community based organisation which envisions to promote livelihoods through sustainable development by implementing projects in the space of Renewable Energy, Sustainable Agriculture and Skilling & Learning.